Phra Nakhon Si Ayutthaya (city): Other tourism sites

-The city is located at the junction of the Chao Phraya, Lopburi and Pa Sak rivers, and on the main north–south railway linking Chiang Mai to Bangkok.
+The city is located at the confluence of the Chao Phraya, Lopburi and Pa Sak rivers, and on the main north–south railway linking Chiang Mai to Bangkok.
 The old city is on an island formed by a bend of the Chao Phraya on the west and south sides, the Pa Sak on the east side and the Klong Muang canal on the northern side.

 The approximate centre of the old city is 14°20′N 100°34′E.

 Ayutthaya Night Market

 The market offers a plethora of shopping opportunities, including a wide variety of food, clothing, and handicrafts.
 Visitors can enjoy traditional Thai dishes such as pad Thai, mango sticky rice, and tom yum soup, as well as a range of international cuisine.
 The market is also famous for its impressive array of souvenirs, including handmade bags, jewelry, and textiles.
 The atmosphere is lively and energetic, with street performers, music, and colorful lights adding to the festive ambiance.